worldpossible/eos-documentation/Michigan/MichiganDocumentation/RACHEL-Plus Guide.md

 ## Powering on Your RACHEL-Plus

-1. To safely power on the RACHEL-Plus device, please press the the Power button on the top for 5 econds.
+1. To safely power on the RACHEL-Plus device, please press the the Power button on the top for 5 seconds.
 Release when you see the blue lights

 ---